Nowa-Ammerlaan/natinst/README.md

 Neither myself nor this repository is in any way associated with National Instruments.
 National Instruments cannot be held accountable for the ebuilds contained in this repository, nor can I be held accountable for the software contained in the rpm files distributed by National Instruments.

+## Upgrading LabVIEW

+I recommend removing the old LabVIEW version with `emerge -C` before installing the new version.
+If you do it the other way around the uninstall scripts of the old version will remove files that the new version still needs.
+Note that unmerging LabVIEW leaves some files behind in `/usr/local`, `/etc/`, `/usr/share/applications` and possibly other locations as well, you can remove these files manually.